Cyclone Tauktae: Meteorological history

-On May 11, the Joint Typhoon Warning Center (JTWC) began monitoring a large area of low pressure in the equatorial Arabian Sea for potential tropical cyclone development.
+11 On May, the Joint Typhoon Warning Center (JTWC) began monitoring a large area of low pressure in the equatorial Arabian Sea for potential tropical cyclone development.
 As the system slowly moved eastwards, it gradually organized amid favorable conditions, including sea surface temperatures of up to 30 C and low wind shear.
-The JTWC issued a Tropical Cyclone Formation Alert on this system on May 13.
+The JTWC issued a Tropical Cyclone Formation Alert on this system on 13 May.
 A few hours later, the JTWC designated it as Tropical Cyclone 01A.
 The system gradually intensified, as the previously disorganized broad area of convection began to wrap around the low-level circulation center.
 It further strengthened to become a deep depression at 12:00 UTC the next day.
 Around this time, the system turned northeastwards and began to move towards India.
 Due to the very large area of convection over the cyclone, it dumped heavy rainfall over the southern portions of the country.
 Six hours after the upgrade, the system became even more organized and intensified into a cyclonic storm, receiving the name Tauktae by the IMD.
-Tauktae later intensified into a Severe Cyclonic Storm at 15:00 UTC on May 15, as a robust central dense overcast developed.
+Tauktae later intensified into a Severe Cyclonic Storm at 15:00 UTC on 15 May as a robust central dense overcast developed.
 Just three hours later, the JTWC upgraded Tauktae to a Category 1 tropical cyclone on the Saffir–Simpson scale (SSHWS), while a ragged eye appeared on infrared satellite imagery as the storm started a period of rapid intensification.